 We understand the many challenges that caring brings.
 This guide has been developed to help anyone with caring responsibilities gain confidence to understand their rights, communicate effectively with professionals and recognise how to be heard.

-This guide stems from work carried out by Carers Scotland and the Scottish Government.
 It has been updated by Carers Wales to reflect the situation for carers in Wales.